MundhadHarsh/Weather-App/README.md

 # WeatherNow App

 Welcome to WeatherNow, a simple and sleek weather app built with HTML, CSS, and Javascript.
-Easily check the current weather conditions for different cities with just a few clicks!
+Easily check the real-time weather conditions for different cities with just a few clicks!

 ## Features: